Esri/i3s-spec/profiles/common/docs/heightModelInfo.md

 # heightModelInfo

 The I3S standard accommodates declaration of a vertical coordinate system that may either be ellipsoidal or gravity-related.
-This allows for a diverse range of fields and applications where the particular definition of elevation/height is of importance.
+This allows for a diverse range of fields and applications where the definition of elevation/height is important.

 ### Related: